Sea Isle City, New Jersey: Local government

 Since July 1, 2007, Sea Isle City has been governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council form of government.
 The city is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the five-member City Council.
 The mayor and council members serve four-year terms of office and are chosen at-large on a non-partisan basis as part of the May municipal elections.
 Either three council seats or two council seats and the mayoral seat are up for election in odd-numbered years.
 Prior to 2007, Sea Isle City had been governed under the Walsh Act form of New Jersey municipal government, by a three-member commission, starting in 1913.

 As of July 2023, the Mayor of Sea Isle City is Leonard C. Desiderio, whose term of office ends on June 30, 2023.
-Members of the City Council are Council President J.B.
-Feeley (2025), Frank P. Edwardi Jr. (2023), Jack C. Gibson (2025), William J. Kehner Sr. (2023) and Mary L. Tighe (2025).
+Members of the City Council are Council President Mary L. Tighe (2025), Frank P. Edwardi Jr. (2027), J. B. Feeley (2025), Jack C. Gibson (2025) and William J. Kehner Sr. (2027).